Thinking about living in Maine? If so, you’re in good hands.

 What’s more, most of the jobs that are available tend to lean towards blue collar work, otherwise you’re stuck earning minimum wage (which is unlivable).
 And as you already know, upward mobility is damn near impossible in that line of work, which in turn makes living in Maine unaffordable for many.

+Ah, so here’s something both lifelong locals and recent transplants can agree on: winters in Maine will have you clawing at the wall.
 The entire state gets frozen over during the winter months (although the cold starts arriving in earnest in October).
 It doesn’t matter if you live in Maine’s northern reaches, Central Maine or near the bay — brace for wicked cold winters.

+The average daily highs in December flirt with 15°F in the north to 25°F in the southernmost region of the state.
+Not warm by any stretch of the imagination.
 I dreaded the winter months while living in Maine.
 My driveway was constantly snowed it and my car was always getting stuck in the snow so running errands became a full-day event.
 And before anyone asks — I had 4WD.

 One way to get around the winters is to embrace the cold season fully.
 Take up skiing, snowboarding or snowshoeing to make the season pass faster otherwise it will feel never-ending.